-Coffea plant had been imported to the island more than 250 years ago.
+The Coffee plant was imported to the island more than 250 years ago.

-According to historians, coffee beans were introduced in the mid 1700’s by Antonio Gelabert.
-He created the first Cuban coffee plantation in the outskirts of Havana.
+According to historians, coffee beans were introduced to Cuba in the mid 1700’s by Antonio Gelabert.
+He created the first Cuban coffee plantation in Wajay on the outskirts of Havana.

 In 1791, the French, who were fleeing Haiti because of the abolition of slavery, brought their methods to improve the production of coffee to Cuba.
 With the combination of its ideal weather conditions, its mountainous areas and its permeable soils, rich in organic matter and clay, Cuba quickly became one of the world’s main coffee producers.

-Before the mid 1800’s, Cuba started to loose strength in the trade.
-The Spanish wanted to exert control the market in the island.
-Higher taxes were applied to some nations which then turned to emerging country like Brazil and Columbia.
+Before the mid 1800’s, Cuba started to lose strength in the trade.
+The Spanish wanted to exert control over the market in the island.
+Higher taxes were applied to some nations which then turned to emerging countries including Brazil and Columbia.

 100% Organic Arabica Coffee Beans

 For the last 200 years, Cuban farmers haven't changed their way of cultivating coffee beans.
 It is made respecting the natural process of plantations, following each process of production patiently.
-Cuban coffee is grown in mountainous, in rich soil that doesn't need any fertilizer due to it being the soil of the forest, a soil that regenerates itself.
-In order to plant the coffee, the Cuban farmers carefully choose a place in the forest, in the middle of trees.
+Cuban coffee is grown on the sides of mountains in rich soils in forest clearings that doesn't need any fertilizer.
+The soil regenerates itself and is protected by proximity to the trees.
 The coffee plants are protected from the harsh sun and wind of the Caribbean by the forest.
 Then, when it is time to harvest, each bean is handpicked and carefully transported by donkey to the farm to receive the final process of drying and roasting.

-If you visit one the major coffee plantation in any other country, the coffee plants are all aligned in row in a deforested area in order to get more sun to speed up the maturing of the coffee beans.
-Due to there being no forest anymore around the plants, the soils quality deteriorated quickly, unable to regenerate itself, and so the use of chemical fertilizer is needed.
+If you visit one of the major coffee plantation in any other country, the coffee plants are all aligned in rows in a deforested area in order to get more sun to speed up the maturing of the coffee beans.
+Due to there being no forest anymore around the plants, the soil quality deteriorates quickly as it is unable to regenerate itself, and so the use of chemical fertilizer is needed.

-100% Organic Arabica Beans, the most drink in Cuba
+100% Organic Arabica Beans, the coffee mostly drunk in Cuba

 100% Organic Arabica Beans from the Sierra Maestra

-100% Organic Arabica Beans, in honor to the highest peak in Cuba
+100% Organic Arabica Beans, in honour of Pico Turquino, the highest mountain in Cuba